aiman-al-masoud/sqlchat/README.md

 It will prompt you to enter your password.

 ## Connecting to others:
 You're done!
-Now you can send the 4 configuration parameters to a friend (through some safe means, possibly on a piece of paper), and after they're done setting up the app and creating a new account, you two can start chatting!
+Now you can send the five configuration parameters to a friend through some other safe means, (possibly on a piece of paper), and after they're done setting up the app and creating a new account, you two can start chatting!
 Your conversations are NOT kept on the server once you download them, and, in the meanwhile, they're encrypted with 300-digit (decimal) RSA.